Focal periphyseal oedema zone

-Classic appearance of a FOPE lesion in the appropriate demographic.
+Classic appearance of a focal periphyseal oedema zone (FOPE lesion) in the appropriate demographic.

 As the skeleton begins to mature, a bony bar may form across the growth plate as it closes.
 This focal bridge is thought to serve as an anchor around which abnormal biomechanical stress can concentrate, manifested as radiating marrow oedema signal.